 What is a Compassionate Classroom?

 A compassionate classroom allows students to be the best version of themselves they can possibly be, with their own minds and their own voices.
 It's the kind of classroom your students can call "home."
 Every student is accepting and is also equally welcome.
+The compassionate classroom is one that promotes safety and equality, and fosters excellence in its students.

 So the question is about how teachers can create this kind of classroom environment for their own learners?
 Here are a few ways to reinforce a compassionate culture within the classroom environment.